-The current Rogers High School building is actually the third building to carry this name.
+Of the school buildings in Newport, the current Rogers High School is the most recognizable, and also the third building to carry this name.
 The first was built on Church Street in 1873.
 The second was built on Broadway in 1905 and is now part of the Thompson Middle School.
 The third was built on Wickham Road.
 With the passage of the Newport School bond proposal 78% to 22% the redesign process moves forward to create the fourth William Rogers School building.

 This bond bundled two projects: the replacement of the Rogers High School built as part of the 1950’s school building boom, which sought to educate the children of all the service men who returned from the war, moved to the newly constructed suburbs and began having families.
 Rogers High School is among the few “International Style” buildings in Newport and is marked by the characteristic rectangular composition of brick and glass curtain walls and flat roofs.
 These school buildings, which are prevalent around the country, are now between 60 and 70 years old.
 Roofing insulation and many other building technologies have advanced tremendously since the time they were built.